Rome: An Artistic City Full of History

 You must visit one of the most iconic landmarks in Rome!

 Dating between 72- 80 A.D, this amphitheater hosted some of the most brutal gladiator games.
-The emperor and many public attended these games regularly because it was a huge part of the Roman culture back then.
+The emperor and many public attended these games regularly because it was a huge part of the Roman culture in that time period.
 Visit the Colosseum to learn more about the interesting history behind this monument.

 Entrance Fee: Tickets generally cost €12 but is reduced to €7.50 for EU members between 18 and 25 years old.
 Admission is free for anyone that is under 18 years old, however, you would still need a ticket to get in.

 Tip: Due to a large number of tourists all year round, make sure you book your tickets ahead of time so you can skip the long lines.
 There is a separate booth to pick up your tickets but make sure to bring your voucher.